pakpres/forefront-postgirl/README.md

 # Postgirl

-This is the main emailer service mainly for Coolie emailing purpose Note that this service can be used dynamically
+This is the main emailer service mainly for emailing purpose Note that this service can be used dynamically
 This service is also used for handling user data